In what areas can LandMapper be used?

 Special applications beyond soil studies:

-18. Forestry – in addition to evaluating all important soil properties of forest soils, monitoring ER of a growing tree can indicate wood quality and if plant is stressed (also electrical potential is especially useful in plant health studies as non-penetrating electrodes can be mounted on surface of herbaceous plants).
+18. Forestry – in addition to evaluating all-important soil properties of forest soils, monitoring ER of a growing tree can indicate wood quality and if the plant is stressed (also electrical potential is especially useful in plant health studies as non-penetrating electrodes can be mounted on the surface of herbaceous plants).

-19. Evaluating and monitoring stability of the roads (seasonal, gr avel, asphalt, on permafrost or landslides, etc.).
+19. Evaluating and monitoring the stability of the roads (seasonal, gravel, asphalt, on permafrost or landslides, etc.).